seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 10: Specify the prior on the effective birth rate. </figcaption>
 </figure>

 Additionally, we also want to set the initial value of the effective birth rate to 0.05, such that it is contained within the prior distribution just set.

-So select "initial" and set "Value" to 0.05.
+> For each **BDBirthRate.t** parameter click on the initial value box and set **Value** to **0.05**.

 <figure>
     <!--a id="fig:download"></a-->